|

 Paul Wehage reviewing De Profundis Clamavi at MP3.com |

-I had time to download your
+I had time to download your UNKNOWN yesterday.
+Wonderful!
+The recording

-very realistic presence.
-The tuba part is very realistic, too, so the
+is full of subtleties, with very realistic presence.
+The tuba part is very

 piece should be a big hit.
-To
+To my ears, it is just the

 right length, and very appropriate for a live performance. |

-John McCoy (author of the Jeuxorgan Soundfont, a customized version of which is used for my recording) |
+John McCoy (author of the Jeux organ Soundfont, a customized version of which is used for my recording) |

 ...your MIDI realization techniques are superb.
 I have never heard PC realizations of works done so well (and in the course of my work I hear hundreds of MIDI tapes from composers.)
 As music director of the Invisible Philharmonic Orchestra, you do a fabulous job.
 What impresses me incredibly is that you have created all of these very major works without a notation package and just with a MIDI sequencer. |

-Carson P. Cooman (Concert organizer, Composer, Pianist, Organist), Rochester, NY |
+Carson P. Cooman (Concert organiser, Composer, Pianist, Organist), Rochester, NY |

 Summary of full review by Jonathan Woolf of 6 of my CDs at MusicWeb |

 Sono rimasto veramente abbagliato dalla qualità e dalla quantità della sua musica, lei è un vero e grande maestro ed un grande artista, la ammiro.
+This translates as: |

-Giorgio Pacchioni, composer, currently holding the Chair of Recorder at the Conservatory "G.B.
-Martini" of Bologna, Italy |
+of Recorder at the Conservatory |

 The

-today, and I have given it a listen.
+CD arrived today, and I have given it a listen.
 Both pieces are beautiful, and I

 am excited to play Nordic Wilderness Journey on the real instruments.
+The CD referred to is my CD 8, containing The Seen and the Unseen and Nordic Wilderness Journey. |

 Jay Easton, virtuoso on the whole saxophone and clarinet family and much more - he currently performs on and teaches more than forty woodwind instruments (!)
 He commissioned Nordic Wilderness Journey. |